On My Way Home (song)

-"On My Way Home" is a song by Irish new-age artist Enya.
-It was released as the second and final single from her fourth studio album, The Memory Of Trees (1995).
-The song achieved minor success, reaching #26 on the UK Singles Chart in December 1996, but in Brazil, it was a top 5 hit, reaching number four.
+"On My Way Home" is a song by Irish new-age artist Enya, released in November 1996 by Reprise and EMI as the second and final single from her fourth studio album, The Memory Of Trees (1995).
+The song was written by Enya with Roma Ryan and produced by Nicky Ryan.
+It achieved minor success, reaching number 22 in Italy and number 26 on the UK Singles Chart in December 1996, but in Brazil, it was a top-5 hit, reaching number four.
 According to Enya, the song is about "those wonderful memories and fond moments that you have when you're on your way home", and wished to present a positive feel in the chorus.
 The song contains samples from two other Enya songs, "Book of Days" and "Orinoco Flow".